sddevelopment-be/penguin-pragmatic-patterns/content/practices/avoid_gold_plating.md

 Programmers tend to over-design simple things to make them more capable, clever, or beautiful than they need to be at that point in time.
 In doing so, they often end up spending much more time and mental effort on a piece of software than is needed.
 Or worse: they build in functionality or capabilities that will never be used.

-{{<image
-src="/images/practices/overdesign.png"
-alt="An image of a bicycle with a robotic rear wheel, looking highly complicated and over-engineered"
->}}

 ## Intent